-I’m going to throw it out there: flavored vodkas, in fact, don’t suck.
-They simply are what they are.
-But when it comes to flavored vodkas as a category, people either enjoy them or really hate them and everything they stand for.
-I’m of a different mind: most flavored vodkas do precisely what they say they’re going to do: They make it easy to drink booze, because the booze tastes exactly like cotton candy.
-Or Fruit Loops.
+You may have seen the title and had to immediately fight a gag reflex, but I’m going to go ahead and say it: Flavored vodkas do not, in fact, suck.
+While it seems that everyone has an opinion on them — either falling into the love’ em or hate’ em camps — you have to recognize that as a category, flavored vodkas do precisely what they say they’re going to do: They make it easy to drink booze, because the booze tastes exactly like Swedish fish.
+Or chocolate whipped cream.
 Or chemicals that vaguely remind you of lemons.
 Or “Dude.”
-(Okay, so some flavored vodkas do suck.)
+(OK, so some flavored vodkas do suck.)

-Then there are the flavored grain-neutral spirit made by people pushing the envelope and going for flavor: real fruit macerations, grown-up flavor profiles, or inventive spice-and-nice combinations.
+Then there are the flavored grain-neutral spirits made by people pushing the envelope and going for flavor — real fruit macerations, grown-up flavor profiles, or inventive spice-and-nice combinations.
 Does it always work?
 Surely not.
 But before you dismiss all flavored vodkas as a distraction for the neophyte, consider the following bottles that work well as stand-alone sippers, relatively complex mixers, or as an easy goddamned drink on a hot goddamned day.

 This one might not technically be a flavored vodka according to Ketel One (even though Kathy Lee and Hoda Kotb called it a “light vodka” on the Today Show), but we’re putting it on the list regardless.
 Instead, each of the three expressions represent an infused spirit (like a gin … sorta … without the juniper).
 Ketel One offers three lower-ABV flavors, which the brand calls varietals — Grapefruit & Rose, Cucumber & Mint, and Peach & Orange Blossom — are dry, authentic and slightly astringent thanks to real botanicals, “natural fruit essences,” and no added sugar.
-Mix with club soda or Prosecco for refreshing, tantalizing spritzers, that require almost zero extra time at the gym to work off. $25
+Mix with club soda or Prosecco for refreshing, tantalizing spritzers, that require almost zero extra time at the gym to work off.

 Not yet on American store shelves (but it should be by this summer), Arbikie is a farm-to-bottle distillery run by three brothers on the family barley and (former) dairy farm along the beautiful Scottish east coast.
 The brand’s tasty vodkas, gins, and rye each incorporate specialized, non-GMO grains/tubers and botanicals grown, fermented, and distilled on site.
 The strawberry expression is new: made using real, local strawberries (the flavorful kind we don’t see in American grocery stores).
 The nose is deep, aromatic and authentic, like homemade jam.
 On the palate, it’s dry, brisk, and refreshing with just the right amount of fruit.
 Perfect in a Champagne cocktail in place of the more cloying elderflower liqueur.
 Arbikie also has a dashingly good Hot Chilli vodka with heat provided by Scotland’s first commercial chili pepper farm (who knew?).

 We’ve covered this one before and how well it works as a cocktail mixer.
 But it can’t be overstated that this is a standout in the flavored vodka category for its freshness and authenticity.
 Single-sourced, herbicide free, non-GM corn sits at the base and macerated with real English cucumbers.
-The result is refreshing, clean and doggoneit, almost healthy feeling. ($20)
+The result is refreshing, clean and doggone it, almost healthy feeling.